-Floating Units [Notice PIH 2012-32, REV-3]
+Floating Units [Notice PIH 2019-23]

-In certain mixed-finance projects, the PHA may ask HUD permission to have assistance float among units within the project that are the same bedroom size.
+Upon request of the owner to the voucher agency that will administer the project, HUD will permit assistance to float among units within the project that are the same bedroom size.
 The unit to which assistance is floated must be comparable to the unit being replaced in quality and amenities.

-If the PHA chooses to float units, units are not specifically identified on the HAP contract, rather the HAP contract must specify the number and type of units in the property that are RAD PBV units, including any excepted units.
+If the PHA chooses to float units, units are not specifically identified on the HAP contract, rather the HAP contract must specify the number and type of units in the property that are RAD PBV units.
 The property must maintain the same number and type of RAD units from the time of the initial HAP contract execution forward.